-Many of our recipe testers swooned over the coarse, uneven texture lent to the pesto by a mortar and pestle.
+Many of our recipe testers swooned over the coarse, uneven texture lent to the pesto by making it in a mortar and pestle.
 Others found it quite cumbersome to make this pesto in anything but a food processor.
 You know your technology threshold and your desire for rusticity better than anyone.
-We’ll just let you figure out whether you should use a mortar and pestle or a food processor for yourself.
+We’ll let you figure out whether you should use a mortar and pestle or a food processor for yourself.

 Pesto Genovese Recipe